langsci/259/README.md

 If you run into problems with memoize, please uncomment the line \usepackage{./styles/memoize} in localpackages.tex

-You have to add the searchpath "./langci//" to your TEXINPUT:

-setenv TEXINPUTS ${TEXINPUTS}:./langsci//:

 Please compile check-hpsg.tex after commenting in your chapter and maybe chapters you cite.

 xelatex check-hpsg.tex; biber check-hpsg